GaganSD/pi-slate/README.md

 ### Session Context Overview

 Slate keeps usage and spend visible at the bottom.
 Context usage may be estimated when provider usage is unavailable.
-Slate is fully deterministic and doesn't use your LLM.
+(Slate doesn't use your LLM to estimate this)

 <p align="center">
   <img src="assets/slate-context.png" alt="Context usage, spend, skills, and MCP count" width="567" />